How they work

 A business overdraft is an extension of credit by a lender that allows a business to access funds greater than the amount available in its business trading account.
-A business overdraft is often linked directly to your business account, allowing business owners immediate access to available overdraft funds.
-You can choose a business overdraft from a bank or non-bank lenders.
+It is often linked directly to your business account, allowing business owners immediate access to available overdraft funds.
+You can choose to apply with a bank or non-bank lenders.

-You can choose to get a business overdraft with no security - called an Unsecured Business Overdraft - or provide security backed by property.
+You can choose to apply with no security — called an Unsecured Business Overdraft — or provide security backed by property.

 How does a business overdraft work?

 A business overdraft works in a similar way to a Business Line of Credit.
 A lender will agree to make an amount of credit available to your business, which you can then access whenever you need to.
-A business overdraft will be linked to your business banking account, and you will pay back any amount withdrawn - plus interest - through scheduled payments.
+It will be linked to your business banking account, and you will pay back any amount withdrawn — plus interest — through scheduled payments.

 Depending on the annual turnover of your business, you may be given the option to choose between weekly or monthly repayments.
 Interest will only accrue on the amount you withdraw from your overdraft.